 Highest Rated sorts the courses based on the ratings average it’s received in the last 90 days.
 Newest, on the other hand, prioritizes courses that were more recently added to the Udemy marketplace.

 Once you’ve located a course you’re interested in, you can see if the course is right for you by starting a free preview and watching a handful of lectures the instructor has selected.
-For more information on how to do this, and contacting the instructor if you have any questions regarding their course, please click here.
+For more information on how to do this, please click here.

 In addition, once you find a course you’re interested in, you can quickly let your friends, relatives or co-workers know about it by using the social media links on the course landing page.